132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 ### Set Case x

 - This can be used to configure the Carrier for a CASE I/II/III recovery, to update the expected/active CASE X recovery when Carrier Information is selected

+### Auto-set Carrier ATIS

+- This can be used to configure the Carrier for a CASE I/II/III automatically dependeing on DCS weather.
+The weather infromation is not very reliable and you may still have to set the case via the manual menu 'Set Case X'.

 ## CVN-73 CASE II/III Marshall